How to become a surrogate

 Becoming a surrogate is a rewarding and life-changing experience, but it involves a detailed and thorough process.
 Here, we outline the main steps involved in becoming a surrogate:

-See also How to strum ukulele
+See also How to change your name in scotland

 1. Research and Educate Yourself: